sql-machine-learning/elasticdl/docs/designs/cli.md

 ElasticDL is a Kubernetes-Native deep learning framework.
 As it runs distributed training/prediction/evaluation jobs in a cluster, we need a client to submit the job to the cluster.
+The main functionality of the client is *building image for ElasticDL job* and *submitting ElasticDL job*.

 Currently we have one but it's tightly coupled with the main package.
-User need pip install the whole elasticdl package and lots of dependencies and it's too heavy.
+It's too heavy that users need pip install the whole elasticdl package and lots of dependencies such as TensorFlow, grpcio, etc.

-The main functionality of the client is *building image for ElasticDL job* and *submitting ElasticDL job*.
+To improve the user experience, we need a light-weight client CLI of ElasticDL.
 It only has depedency on docker and Kubernetes Api.
-In this doc, we are focusing on a light-weight client CLI of ElasticDL.
+In this doc, we are discusssing about this command-line client tool.

 ## User Story